ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 }
 ```

 Note that in this case we aren't interested in the value received from the channel.
 We're interested only in the fact that there is something to receive.
-We give it expression by declaring the channel's element type as empty struct.
+We can give it expression by declaring the channel's element type as empty struct `struct{}` instead of *int* and send `struct{}{}` values instead of 0, but it can be strange for newcomer's eyes.

 Lets compile this code: